 A joint event with CW Connected & Intelligent Places SIG and the Silverstone Technology Cluster

-Connected and automated mobility is advancing on two distinct fronts.
+Connected and automated mobility (CAM) is advancing on two distinct fronts.
 On public roads, the focus is on managing unpredictable environments, navigating regulatory complexity, and building public trust.
 In off-highway settings (such as industrial sites, logistics operations, or private estates) the ability to modify and control the environment creates a very different, and often more tractable, set of challenges.
 The business cases, technical solutions, and pace of deployment look very different as a result.

 This event brings together practitioners from both worlds to share real-world experience, examine what each domain can learn from the other, and explore where the paths converge.
 Through case study presentations and a structured panel debate, we'll examine the critical dimensions shaping CAM deployment across both environments.